 There are 7 predefined types of charges (Advertising, Consultation, Credit-Card Fees, Delivery/Pickup, Preparation, Rent and Taxes).
 These will always appear, plus a set of blank lines below.
 (For mall space (booth) rental, rents are added to this list automatically, including past due if appropriate.)

 When this window is next opened, entries appear at the top, plus the 7 predefined types and blank lines below ready to be used again.

 Collect Payment from Store Credit

-BCSS will debit the client's account for the amount of store credit used.
+The client's account will be debited for the amount of store credit spent.
 If the payment exceeded store credit, store credit will be negative.

 Collect Payment Via Settlement

 Send a 'personalized' email to a list of recipients, addressing each person by his or her first name in the email greeting:

 There are 4 ways to view a list of inventory items for one client:

 Account History shows all items consigned by a client, their disposition and how transactions produce the Current Account Balance.
 Current Items does the same but shows only items that have not been settled.